 Here I’m on a Thirsty Thursday hike, and the one fence hop I have to CAREFULING.EXE each week.

-So today, after another post-op XRay 3 days prior, I BIKED! again for the first time since the crash 8 weeks ago.
+So today, after another post-op review with x-rays 3 days prior, I BIKED! again for the first time since the crash 8 weeks ago.
 Amazing!

 I was nervous about how I’d do.
 My left arm is still stiff and imperfect.
 I’m wearing elbow and knee crash pads for good measure.
 And being ultra careful and slow.
 I’ve lost a ton of bike fitness – but that’s what regular biking is for :)

-Here I am waving to the fence post that nailed me.
+Here I am “waving” to the fence post that took me out.
 It now has a traffic cone on it from the Joaquin Miller rangers after I mentioned my crash to them.

-And we’re going to make 2026 truly amazing, by finally getting married, with our great family and friends, at a place along our favorite bike ride! 💍
+And.
+We’re going to make 2026 truly amazing, by finally getting married, with our great family and friends, at a place along our favorite bike ride! 💍 (Here we are settling on wine & apps for The Event.)

 Stay tuned!